bilalnaseer7/food-ai-companion/README.md

 ### Owen Nie

 - integrated Google Places API as a fourth pipeline mode with live NYC restaurant data
-- implemented `combined_recommend` which uses the LLM to select and rank the best 5 results across static and live sources, with per-restaurant blurbs
+- implemented `combined_recommend` which uses the LLM to select and rank the best results across static and live sources, with per-restaurant descriptions
-- built persistent taste profile system (`src/taste_profile.py`) with JSON persistence and incremental updates from user feedback
+- built persistent taste profile system (`taste_profile.py`) with JSON persistence and incremental updates from user feedback
-- implemented `map_recommend`, `recommend_recipe`, and `recommend_cocktail` in `src/recommend.py`
+- implemented `map_recommend`, `recommend_recipe`, and `recommend_cocktail` in `recommend.py`
-- built the Streamlit application (`app.py`) containing the Eat Out Mode prototype and outline for Cook at Home and Cocktail modes with a live sidebar profile display and accept/reject feedback loop
+- built Streamlit application (`app.py`) containing the Eat Out Mode prototype and outline for Cook at Home and Cocktail modes
 ## Limitations

 - evaluation is primarily qualitative and demo-oriented